 The safaris are conducted in open 4x4 vehicles under the guidance of a qualified ranger.
 This allows you to really feel like you are part of the wilderness, but all the time safely in the hands of a professional guide.
 It also allows you to cover large areas in a short time, to maximise your chances of seeing more of the wildlife you have come to see.

 To really feel immersed in the wild, nothing beats a walking safari.

-Options for walking safaris range from lodges that do short hour long walks in addition to the 4x4 safaris, to multi day overland walking trails.
+Walking safaris range from lodges offering short walks in addition to the 4x4 safaris, to multi-day overland walking trails.

 Although it is an amazing experience, for many people a full scale walking safari can be daunting.
 This can be out of fear of being so exposed to some of the continents biggest game (remember, you will always have an experienced ranger with you!), or just too much of a physical ask, walking over rough terrain under the African sun.

 Water based safari

-Water based safaris offer a very different take on safari, but are obviously restricted to areas with a large water source.
+Water based safaris offer a very different take on safari, but are restricted to areas with a large water source.

-The "boats" can take the form of small traditional style "mokoros" (canoe style) in the Okavango to larger double decker boats on the Chobe River.
+The “boats” can take many forms.
+From small traditional style “mokoros” (canoe style) in the Okavango to larger double decker boats on the Chobe River.

 Self drive safaris are a wonderful way to experience Africa’s wildlife if you want to be able to go at your own pace.
 Often these can be the least expensive way of enjoying a safari, and offers you privacy, as only your party will be in the car.

 The options for self-drive are limited to certain parks and reserves, many areas are only accessible if you have 4-wheel drive vehicles, you are generally restricted to daylight drives and if you are new to safari you miss out on so much information that a ranger would be able to impart.